pomerium/pomerium/docs/docs/security.md

 If you're just getting started, we suggest reviewing the following pages:

-- [Background](/docs/background.md) - A quick primer on the failures of legacy models of "perimeter security", and an introduction to the concept of Zero Trust.
+- [Background](/docs/background.md) - A quick primer on the failures of legacy models of "perimeter security" and an introduction to the concept of Zero Trust.
 - [Architecture](/docs/architecture.md) - Learn how Pomerium is broken down into component services.
 How you choose to deploy Pomerium will set the stage for the kind of security practices that apply to your stack.
 - [Mutual Authentication: A Component of Zero Trust](/docs/topics/mutual-auth.md) - Zero Trust's core principle could be said as "trust nothing without first (and continuously) verifying it".
 Mutual authentication is a big part of bringing that principle to bear.
 This page explains the concept and how it's achieved across several different layers of the network stack.
 - [Glossary](/docs/glossary.md) - Keep this page handy for when you run into new or unfamiliar terminology.

 ## TLS Certificates

-The long-time standard for server identity verification, the use of TLS certificates has exploded since [Let's Encrypt](https://letsencrypt.org/) made it possible for anyone to get a trusted certificate for free.
+The long-time standard for server identity verification, the use of TLS certificates has exploded ever since [Let's Encrypt](https://letsencrypt.org/) made it possible for anyone to get a trusted certificate for free.

 - The [Certificates](/docs/topics/certificates.md) topic page covers several basic methods for generating trusted or testing certificates.
 - Our article on [Installing Pomerium Using Helm](/docs/k8s/helm.md) touches [briefly](/docs/k8s/helm.md#install-and-configure-cert-manager) on using [cert-manager](https://cert-manager.io/docs/) to manage certificates in Kubernetes environments.
 We also wrote a guide for their docs site covering integration of the [Pomerium Ingress](https://cert-manager.io/docs/tutorials/acme/pomerium-ingress/) Controller with cert-manager.